sharikasasikumar/heritage-bites-4/README.md

 Heritage Bites – Scan & Cook Recipes

 Heritage Bites is a multilingual React Native mobile app that helps users explore, scan, save, and upload cooking recipes.

+The user can login using existing credentials or create new account through sign up screen with an email id and password.
+Once logged in, the popular recipes are listed.
+The user can click on the recipes and view the detailed instructions.

+The user can also save a recipe to check later.
+The saved recipes will be listed in the Saved bottom navigation button.
+The saved recipes can be removed as well from the saved list.

+The barcode scanner looks for a mealId and fetches the recipe from the api.

+Upload recipe feature is available in the profile screen.
+The user can type in the details and upload their own recipe.
+This recipe is stored in Firebase database.

 Following points have been implemented in the app:

     •	API integration
     •	Navigation and routing